Plant Profile: Iris

 This photo is from a couple of years ago when there was a gorgeous display of yellow iris with the odd maroon and purple mixed in.
 There are also poppies in this photo and a bit of snow on the mountain.

-By early fall you can cut back the leaves and divide the clumps or move them.
+By late summer or early fall you can cut back the leaves and divide the clumps or move them.
 Mind you, our of necessity I have moved clumps after blooming has finished and they seem to take just fine in the new location.

 the gardener side at craftygardener.ca